polarstreams/polar/docs/faq/README.md

 ## What are the hardware requirements

 Barco supports production workloads starting at 0.5GiB of memory and less than a dedicated vCPU.
-Barco is fast even when running on the lower end of commodity hardware, [check out the benchmarks for more information](./BENCHMARKS.md).
+Barco is fast even when running on the lower end of commodity hardware, [check out the benchmarks for more information][benchmarks].

 ## What settings should I tune?

 We strive for having no settings to adapt or watch out for when managing a Barco deployment.
 In practice, we only recommend looking for the default number of consumer ranges per broker (fanout).

+[benchmarks]: ../benchmarks/